jaalonso/Calculemus2/README.md

 This repository contains the solutions in Lean4 and Isabelle/HOL for the exercises proposed in the [Calculemus](https://jaalonso.github.io/calculemus) blog.

-The solutions have been verified with the [version 4.11.0](https://github.com/leanprover/lean4/releases/tag/v4.11.0) of Lean.

 # Latest exercises